noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/private-kernel.md

             - Set `constants.recursionContext.isConstructor := true` - This public input will percolate to -- and be checked by -- the Contract Deployment Kernel Circuit which calls this constructor.
 This check is required to prevent a person from circumventing the ECDSA signature check by simply setting `isConstructor = true` when making a private call.
 If this aggregated kernel snark reaches the rollup circuit without this flag being reset to `false` by the Contract Deployment Kernel Circuit (to say "yes, this kernel was indeed a constructor for a Contract Deployment Kernel Circuit"), then the entire tx will be rejected by the rollup circuit.
         - Else:
             - Set `constants.recursionContext.isConstructor := false`
-            - Verify the ECDSA signature contained in `signedTxObject`.
+            - Verify the ECDSA signature contained in `signedTxRequest`.
             - Validate the `callContext`.
 Usually the correctness of a callContext is checked between the `privateCall` and all the new calls it makes (see later in this logic).
 That means for this 'Base case', those checks haven't been done for this `privateCall` (since there was no prior iteration of this kernel circuit to make those checks).
                 - If `privateCall.isDelegateCall == true || privateCall.isStaticCall == true`:
                     - Revert - a user cannot make a delegateCall or staticCall.